grisuno/LazyOwn/COMMANDS.md

     ivy stageless_local -Ix64 stageless64.bin -Ix86 stageless32.bin -P Local -O stageless.js
     ivy one_liner -Ix64 stageless64.bin -Ix86 stageless32.bin -P Inject -O test.png -stageless

+## tord
+Execute the tor.sh script with the specified port or default to port 80 if no port is provided.

+This function constructs a command to run the `tor.sh` script with superuser privileges, it defaults to port 80.
+The command is then printed and executed.

+Parameters:
+line (str): Defaults to "80"

+Returns:
+None

+Example:
+>>> do_tord(self, "")
+sudo bash sessions/tor.sh

+>>> do_tord(self, "")
+sudo bash sessions/tor.sh

+Note:
+Ensure that the `tor.sh` script exists in the `sessions` directory and that you have the necessary permissions to execute scripts with `sudo`.

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.